HenryLoenwind/enderio-wiki/Stellar-Boots.md

 They can be enchanted with any Boots Enchantments (Vanilla or Modded).

+When they are powered, they have extra Armor and Armor Toughness:

+* Not Powered: + 8 Armor and + 7 Armor Toughness
+* Powered: + 10 Armor and + 9 Armor Toughness

 ## Dark Steel Upgrades:
 * Apiarist's Shoes (Forestry Integration)
   - Protection against bees